xymbol/otp-examples/README.md

 ## How to use interactively

-For most examples, do `iex -S mix` from the project:
+For each example, do `iex -S mix` from the project folder:

 ```elixir
 iex> {:ok, pid} = Counter.start_link